phalcon-orphanage/docs/en/dispatcher.md

 The above example has been simplified.
 A developer can improve it to inject any kind of dependency or model in actions before be executed.

-From 3.1.x onwards the dispatcher also comes with an option to handle this internally for all models passed into a controller action by using `Phalcon\Mvc\Model\Binder`.
+From 3.1.x onwards the dispatcher also comes with an option to handle this internally for all models passed into a controller action by using [Phalcon\Mvc\Model\Binder](api/Phalcon_Mvc_Model_Binder).

 ```php
 use Phalcon\Mvc\Dispatcher;